Welcome to Boarding

 Boarders’ Parents’ Association

-The Boarders’ Parents’ Association meets annually on the day when the girls return for Term 1.
+The Boarders’ Parents’ Association meets termly on the day prior to term commencing.
 It provides an ideal forum for parents/local support people to discuss issues relating to the Boarding House, offer suggestions for changes or projects, and contribute thoughts and ideas on how to improve life in the Boarding House.
 It also provides an opportunity for parents to meet each other.
-To learn more, contact the Association via firstname.lastname@example.org
+To learn more, contact the Association via firstname.lastname@example.org.

 To learn more about frequently asked questions for boarding and international students, please visit our International Students FAQ